VolleyIndustries/readme/readme.md

 How Volley Works
 ===

-This is a collection of documents for the curious on how we work and why
+This is a collection of documents for the curious on how and why we're building Volley.

 Table of contents
 ---